Losing Momentum: With Passive-Aggressive Partners and their Spouses

 1. Please comment below by describing any other difficult situations you experience where your momentum got lost.

 2. My online training program includes two lessons and several calls specifically on working with passive-aggressive partners and their spouses.
-For more information visit Developmental Model.
+For more information visit The Developmental Model Training Program.

 Have something to say?